 If you use Gmail, something that works on top of it and blends in neatly, would be just great for you.

-3. Is it easy to set up?
+3. Ensure the software is easy to set up

-Along with a simple interface, a customer service software should have a simple learning curve.
+Along with a simple interface, customer service software should have a simple learning curve.
 This is where user onboarding comes in.
 User onboarding is the process of equipping customers with enough information, so they can find value in a product and know how to use it.